Search FQXi

 "I was already tenured when I worked with Andrei and Renata, but I think it’s fair to say that two papers we wrote together are two of my favorite papers," he says.
 "They helped to launch not only our own but also other people’s investigations of the links between string theory and cosmology."

-I am trying to learn
+I am trying to learn from her.
+She is trying to learn from me.

 - Andrei Linde about Renata Kallosh